aaanhnht/datapipeline_2/README.md

 # datapipeline_2
-mock data pipeline with docker, kafka, spark and airflow #2
+mock data pipeline with docker, airflow, spark and postgres